The 5 Best Tactical Watches for EDC!

 The real advantage of the G-shock as a tactical watch comes in its durability – this is a watch that will simply not let you down.
 The display face is scratch resistant and users have found that it can stand up to being knocked against walls and other hard objects without leaving a mark.
 It is also waterproof and pressure resistant up to 200 meters, far deeper than any diver will go, as well as shock resistant in case of a drop.
-Best of all, the watch battery will last for at least 7 years – military users have reported going multiple deployments without changing out the battery.
+Best of all, the watch battery will last for at least 2 years.

 The watch casing and band are all matte black, which also gives it a tactical yet stylish look for everyday wear.
-Users found that the watch face was not as large as they expected, which made the watch feel more comfortable on their wrists and less obtrusive.
+Users found that the watch face was appropriately sized, which made the watch feel more comfortable on their wrists and less obtrusive.
 However, the buttons are large enough to press easily, although you will need to use your opposite hand to operate almost all functions of the watch.

 Best Military Dive Watch